Halad Alang sa Adlaw’ng Natawhan ni Rizal

 A park transformed into a national shrine

-By 5:30 PM, rows of bamboo torches lined the sea‑front promenade, their steady flames mirrored on the calm Bohol Sea.
-The air carried the scent of sampaguita garlands carefully woven by local students.
-Beneath the park’s towering Rizal monument, delegates of the Order of the Knights of Rizal—from Negros Oriental to distant Aguilas Chapter—took their places in immaculate Barong Tagalog and glittering medals, a living tapestry of brotherhood that stretches across islands and seas.
+By 5:30 PM, rows of American Era Lamp post lined the sea‑front promenade, their steady flames mirrored on the calm Dumaguete Bay .
+The air carried the scent of roses garlands carefully woven by local students.
+Beneath the park’s towering Rizal monument, delegates of the Order of the Knights of Rizal—from Negros Oriental to Dumaguete Chapter—took their places in immaculate Barong Tagalog and glittering medals, a living tapestry of brotherhood that stretches across islands and seas.

 On the adjacent esplanade, the Boy Scouts of the Philippines – Negros Oriental–Siquijor Council stood in crisp Type‑A uniforms.
-Eagle Scouts Charles Steven Mark Libradilla and his troop presented colors with precision worthy of the occasion, while Silliman University ROTC cadets formed an honor cordon, sabers raised in salute.
+Eagle Scouts Charles Steven Mark Libradilla and his troop presented colors with precision worthy of the occasion.

 A wreath, a prayer, a collective vow